Category Archives: Sacramento/Fresno/Stockton Events

 Nilda Valmores, Executive Director of My Sister’s House, a non-profit organization addressing the culturally unique needs of Asian Pacific Islander women and other underserved women and children impacted by domestic violence and human trafficking in the Central Valley, “At My Sister’s House we continue to hear horror stories of abusive international marriages.
 This abuse represents domestic servitude which is a hidden type of human trafficking.”

 According to the Asian Pacific Institute of Gender-Based Violence, “Abusive International Marriages” is a term coined by Hmong advocates and survivors that refers to the practice of older men residing in the U.S. marrying under-age girls in Asian countries.
-Signs of abusive international marriages include:
+Here are aigns of abusive international marriages according to NYC Criminal Lawyer include:

 • Older men having relationships and marrying very young women (age differences between 20 – 50 years).